College Faculty

 The Walters Art Museum offers several ways for you to engage with our staff and collections to support student experiences.
-As you plan your summer 2025 courses, consider how the Walters can enrich your teaching.
+As you plan your Fall 2025 courses, consider how the Walters can enrich your teaching.

 Explore the galleries and learn how the Walters cares for the objects in its collections.